Why Sak Yant Tattoos are not Free

 You only need to make an offering which you buy outside the Temple.

 At Wat Bang Phra outside of Bangkok they provide hundreds of Sak Yants a day for tourists.
-Many people like to say that this is the best place to get a Thai tattoo because you purchase your donation at a table in front for 200-300 baht.
+Many people report they purchase the donation at a table in front for 200-300 baht.
 A few years ago the Expert Vagabond website wrote an article Blessed By A Monk: How I Got My Magic Sak Yant Tattoo which was full of misunderstandings – one of them not understanding about the difference between the offering and the donation.
 This particular blog ranks high in Google search and has become the basis of many of the incorrect understandings about why Sak Yants are not free.

-Interestingly the author went back a few years later and was disgusted that the Temple went commercial and asked him for money for his Sak Yant rather than let him pay what he thought was fair.
-Rather than attempt to learn and understand, he decided to join with a place that charges 20-30 times more for giving Sak Yants that pay him a commission.
-He claims that this is now the only legitimate place to obtain a real Sak Yant rather than the Temple that went all commercial.
+Interestingly the author went back a few years later and was disgusted that the Temple asked him for money for his Sak Yant rather than let him pay what he thought was fair.
+Rather than attempt to learn and understand the payment systems of the Sak Yant Experience – he complained the Temple went commercial.
+He now recommends as the ‘only place to get a real Sak Yant’ someone who pays him a commission and charges 10-20 times more than the Temple itself.

 There are two components to paying for a Sak Yant Tattoo.
 Both are essential although many bloggers confuse the two and call the ‘Offering’ the ‘Donation’ and write about how cheap it was to get their Sak Yant.